-Through peer education provides accurate information about and skills for prevention of sexual violence, including information about healthy/unhealthy relationships.
-Application and tryouts take place in April.
-Meetings are held on Thursdays at 6 pm at the Stone Health Center.
+Through peer education, CARE provides accurate information about and skills for prevention of sexual violence, including information about healthy/unhealthy relationships.
+Application and tryouts take place during the spring semester.

-The Alliance promotes and educates about safety, dignity and respect for students of all sexual orientations, including gay, lebian, straight bisexual, transgendered and questioning people, and strives to create a welcoming, supportive atmosphere for all.
+The Alliance promotes and educates about safety, dignity, and respect for students of all sexual orientations, including gay, lesbian, straight bisexual, transgendered, questioning people, and their Allies.
+Alliance strives to create a welcoming, supportive atmosphere for all.